-The Local Government Infrastructure Partnership Program has been established to support councils to accelerate spending on community infrastructure projects that contribute to the future economic growth of their region, support the Government’s Growth State agenda, or improve local infrastructure facilities for businesses and community organisations to enable them to grow in the future, or upgrade key community facilities.
+The Local Government Infrastructure Partnership Program has been established to support councils to accelerate spending on community infrastructure projects that contribute to the future economic growth of the region, or support the Government’s Growth State agenda, or improve local infrastructure facilities for businesses and community organisations to enable them to grow in the future, or upgrade key community facilities.

 Under the program, the State Government will provide grants to councils for up to 50 per cent of the cost of approved infrastructure projects.
 Councils will fund the remaining 50 per cent either through their own reserves or borrowings.
 Infrastructure projects can include other funding partners, including the Commonwealth Government and/or local businesses.
 The total State Government contribution to the program is up to $100 million, and is expected to result in a total program of at least $200 million in infrastructure investment.